 Garaikoetxea Urriza, Carlos (b.
 June 2, 1938, Pamplona, Navarra, Spain), Spanish politician.
 As leader of the Partido Nacionalista Vasco (PNV), the leading Basque Christian Democrat party, he was one of the principal negotiators of the Basque autonomy statute signed with the central Spanish government in July 1979.
 The agreement provided for measures of home rule on such matters as education, justice, taxation, and finance and was greeted with widespread relief by Spain's politicians.
 The PNV acknowledged that the new agreement was better than the 1936 Basque autonomy statute but had to accept that the Basque provinces would remain under Spanish sovereignty - an essential precondition for its approval by the Army and right-wing legislators in Madrid.
 The PNV also endorsed plans for a special referendum to decide the status of Navarre, where loyalists to the Basques, the province, and Spain as a whole were deeply divided.
 Garaikoetxea's election as head of the Basque government was a virtual certainty following massive Basque acceptance of the autonomy statute in an October 25 referendum.
 Garaikoetxea announced his intention of negotiating with the militant Euskadi ta Askatasuna (ETA) and its political ally, Herri Batasuna.
 Both of these advocated violence until the Basques attained complete independence.
 To be successful he would have to show that the central government in Madrid had transferred real power to the Consejo General Vasco; local control of the police force and courts were powerful symbols in his struggle to convince his opponents that their way forward lay in negotiations leading to a peaceful transfer of power.
 He was replaced as head of government in 1985 after a long-standing dispute with the PNV directorate over policy.

 Garang (de Mabior), John (b.
-June 23, 1945, Wagkulei village, near Bor, Upper Nile region [now state], Sudan - d.
-July 30, 2005, near New Cush, southern Sudan), Sudanese rebel leader and politician.
+June 23, 1945, Wagkulei village, near Bor, Upper Nile region, Sudan [now in Jonglei state, South Sudan] - d.
+July 30, 2005, near New Cush, Eastern Equatoria state, Sudan [now in Namorunyang state, South Sudan]), Sudanese rebel leader and politician.
 He joined the Anya Nya rebellion, which had been started by the non-Muslim southerners at the time of Sudanese independence in 1956.
 They sought the secession of the non-Islamic southern provinces from the Islamic north.
 After the fighting ended in 1972, Garang joined the national Army and was later promoted to chief of the Military Research Center with the rank of lieutenant colonel.
 The imposition of Shari`ah (Islamic law) in The Sudan by Pres.
 Gaafar Nimeiry in September 1983 proved the focus of major discontent in the south of the country.
 Shortly afterward Garang formed the Sudan People's Liberation Movement (SPLM) in opposition to Nimeiry's rule and to the introduction of Shari`ah in particular.
 The SPLM manifesto declared its opposition to all forms of military rule and its support of democratic parliamentary government.
-The movement did not call for secession of the south but favoured a unified country with a nonmilitary government and sought the support of both Muslims and Christians in the war against Nimeiry.
+The movement did not call for secession of the south but favoured a unified country with a non-military government and sought the support of both Muslims and Christians in the war against Nimeiry.
 The Sudan People's Liberation Army (SPLA), the military wing of the SPLM, was welcomed by two of Nimeiry's most hostile neighbours, Libya and Ethiopia, which gave it arms and allowed SPLA bases on their territories.
 When Nimeiry was overthrown in 1985, however, Garang refused to end his fight and join the interim government because of its military involvement.
 For the same reason, he refused to allow the SPLM to participate in the 1986 elections for a new civilian government.
 He insisted on the abolition of Shari`ah as a prerequisite for a ceasefire.
 His forces gathered strength throughout the south.
 In 2005 he signed a peace agreement by which he became first vice president (the first southern Sudanese to hold this position since independence) and also president of a newly-created Government of Southern Sudan.
 Only three weeks after assuming those positions he was killed in a helicopter crash.

 Garbit, Hubert (Auguste) (b.
 April 4, 1869, Lyon, France - d.
 Oct.
 30, 1933, Giron, Ain, France), governor of Réunion (1912-13) and governor-general of Madagascar (1909-10 [acting], 1914-17, 1920-23).